How to Review Your IEP Before Signing

 If you believe the district is not following federal or state laws and regulations, you may file a complaint with the state.
 An investigation into your complaint should be completed within sixty days.

 Were we able to answer all your questions about reviewing your child’s IEP?
 What other questions do you have?
-Let us know in the comments!
+Let us know!